Resources

 You can also insure your home against damages caused by natural disasters or accidents like earthquakes, cyclones, floods, or theft.
 The insured company will carefully assess the extent of the damage and pay for the loss of the individual.

 A traveller can buy travel insurance just before travel.
-The travel insurance will cover for the unexpected situations in a trip, like the loss of your luggage, or delay or cancellation of a flight etc. They can also claim the travel insurance in case of an accident or hospitalisation during the trip.
+Travel insurance will cover unexpected situations during a trip, like losing your luggage, delaying or cancelling a flight, etc. They can also claim travel insurance in case of an accident or hospitalisation during the trip.

 Term Insurance